 Dr Karl Butterworth receives prestige Michael Fry Research Award

-Congratulations to Dr Karl Butterworth from the Centre for Cancer Research and Cell Biology has won a highly prestigious international award from the Radiation Research Society in the United States.
+Congratulations to Dr Karl Butterworth from The Patrick G Johnston Centre for Cancer Research has won a highly prestigious international award from the Radiation Research Society in the United States.

 The Michael Fry Research Award is given to recognize a junior scientist who has made extraordinary contributions to the field of radiation research and Karl will be presented with the award at the annual meeting of the Radiation Research Society in San Diego later this year.